Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The Cameo, like all Seagull guitars has a rosewood fretboard and it feels nice and smooth to play on.
+The Cameo, like all Seagull guitars has a ebony fretboard and it feels nice and smooth to play on.

 This guitar is best suited to anyone who wants a bright but bassy guitar that has good sustain.
 And for anyone who likes to strum and play fingerstyle.

 It’s probably not a great beginner guitar – not just because of the price, but also because it has a full scale-length, is a dreadnought and is quite heavy.
 Also, I would say that you would definitely want to lower the action if you are beginner (I would personally lower it anyway, but even more so for a beginner).

 It’s a good option for those playing gigs too and for recording, assuming this is the kind of sound you want.

 For the fact that it’s all solid wood and you’re paying less than $1,500 I couldn’t say that it wasn’t value-for-money.
 It certainly is.

 It’s just not something I’m going to go out and buy – but that’s my personal preference in terms of sound.
 I’d have the Artist Mosaic over this any day – but I prefer a warmer more mid-heavy sound.